Rethinking Prospect Theory for LLMs: Revealing the Instability of Decision-Making under Epistemic Uncertainty: Related Work

 \section{Related Work}

-\paragraph{Prospect Theory in Economic Decision-Making.} Prospect Theory \cite{Kahneman1979PT} has long served as a foundational framework for modeling human decision-making under risk, capturing key behavioral patterns like loss aversion and probability distortion.
-Empirical studies extend PT to diverse populations and settings \cite{Tanaka2010RiskMeasure}, and recent work explores whether LLMs exhibit similar patterns \cite{Jia2024DMFrame}.
-Our work builds on these efforts but focuses on how language-based uncertainty impacts PT-consistent behavior in LLMs.
+\paragraph{Prospect Theory in Economics.} Prospect Theory~\citep{Kahneman1979PT, Barberis2013ThirtyYears} has served as a foundational framework for modeling human decision-making under risk, capturing key behavioral patterns such as loss aversion and probability distortion.
+Empirical studies have extended PT to diverse populations and settings~\citep{Tanaka2010RiskMeasure}, and recent work explores whether LLMs exhibit similar patterns~\citep{Jia2024DMFrame, Liu2025EandARisk}.
+Our work builds on these efforts but focuses on how linguistic uncertainty impacts PT-consistent behavior in LLMs.